History of Target Corporation: 1975–1981: Early prosperity

 Dayton-Hudson sold its nine owned shopping centers in 1978 to Equitable Life Assurance Company, including the 5 owned in Michigan, and the 4 "Dales" shopping centers they developed and owned in Minnesota.
 In 1980, Dayton-Hudson sold its Lipman's department store chain of six units to Marshall Field's, which rebranded the stores as Frederick & Nelson.
 That year, Target Stores opened seventeen new units, including expansions into Tennessee and Kansas.
 It acquired the Ayr-Way discount retail chain of 40 stores and one distribution center from Indianapolis-based L.S.
 Ayres & Company.
-In 1981 Dayton-Hudson sold its interest in four regional shopping centers, again, to Equitable Life Assurance Company.
+In 1981, Dayton-Hudson sold its interest in four regional shopping centers to Equitable Life Assurance Company.
 Also in 1981, it reopened the stores acquired in the Ayr-Way acquisition as Target stores.
 Stephen Pistner left the parent company to join Montgomery Ward, and Kenneth Macke succeeded him as president of Dayton-Hudson.
 Floyd Hall succeeded Kenneth Macke as chairman and chief executive officer of Target Stores.
 Bruce Allbright left the company to work for Woolworth, where he was named chairman and chief executive officer of Woolco.
 Bob Ulrich became president and chief executive officer of Diamond's Department Stores.
 In addition to the Ayr-Way acquisition, Target Stores expanded by opening fourteen new units and a third distribution center in Little Rock, Arkansas, to a total of 151 units and $2.05 billion in sales.